cl8n/project-loved-web/README.md

   - With systemd: See provided `project-loved-web.example.service`

 Request paths under `/api` should proxy to the server, paths exactly matching files should serve the files, and everything else should serve the client's `index.html`.

+Also note that the `loved-bridge` package is installed as a link to `../bridge`, so it will need to be deployed either at that path or at the target of a symbolic link from that path.